Introduction

 Understanding Yourself

-Self-exploration is essential to a satisfying specialty choice.
-During the HMS Preclerkship (Pre-PCE) phase, students establish connections with mentors and advisors, as well as explore specialty interests via:
+Self-discovery is a key part of making a satisfying specialty choice.
+Throughout the Preclerkship phase, students can connect with mentors and advisors, and explore different fields through:

 Group Career Planning